-The GBS/CIDP Foundation International
+The GBSICIDP Foundation International

-The organization was founded in 1980 by Estelle and Robert Benson to help others deal with this frightening and potentially catastrophic disorder from which recovery is uncertain.
-The Foundation has over 174 chapters in the United States, Canada, Europe, Australia, South Africa and New Zealand.
+The organization was founded in 1980 by Estelle and Robert Benson to help others deal with this frightening and potentially catastrophic disorder from which recovery may not always be complete.
+The Foundation has over 182 chapters in the North America, Europe, the near and middle East, Africa, Australia and New Zealand.
 Its goals are to support you, the GBS patient and family.
 The Foundation is proud to have on its medical advisory board some of the world's leading experts on GBS, as well as physicians who themselves have had the disorder.